awidiyadew/react-barcode-generator/README.md

-# Getting Started with Create React App
+# Getting Started with Barcode

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built for printing barcode for my lovely wife :)

 ## Available Scripts